ansys/pyoptislang/doc/source/user_guide/launch.rst

         print(osl)
         osl.start()

 .. note::

-    When instance of :class:`Optislang <ansys.optislang.core.optislang.Optislang>` is started with argument ``shutdown_on_finished=False`` or connected to optiSLang server started with such setting, default behaviour is to close the connection and keep optiSLang server running.
-    In order to stop optiSLang server, method :func:`shutdown() <ansys.optislang.core.optislang.Optislang.shutdown>` has to be used.
+    When an optiSLang instance is started with the ``shutdown_on_finished`` parameter set to ``False``, or if the instance is connected to an optiSLang server started with this setting, the default behavior is to close the connection and keep the optiSLang server running.
+To stop the optiSLang server, you must use the :func:`shutdown() <ansys.optislang.core.optislang.Optislang.shutdown>` method.

     .. code:: python

         from ansys.optislang.core import Optislang

         with Optislang(shutdown_on_finished=False) as osl:
             print(osl)
             osl.start()
             osl.shutdown()